Dayanara Torres

 During and after her reign as Miss Universe, she became an ambassador for UNICEF, traveling through Asia and Latin America in support of the organization.
 She created the Dayanara Torres Foundation which has provided scholarships to poor students in Puerto Rico and the Philippines.
-In 1994, she went to Manila to crown the new Miss Universe and during the ceremony, she sang "A Whole New World" as a duet with Peabo Bryson.
+In 1994, she went to Manila to crown the new Miss Universe and during the ceremony; she sang "A Whole New World" as a duet with Peabo Bryson.

 Career

 Torres in the Philippines

-After the 1994 Miss Universe pageant, Torres landed several movie roles, made television appearances, and received offers to endorse products.
+After the 1993 Miss Universe pageant, Torres landed several film roles, made television appearances, and received offers to endorse products.
 She became a celebrity in the Philippines and lived in the country for five years.
-During her time in the Philippines, Torres learned to speak Filipino, the national language of the country.
+During her time in the Philippines, Torres learned to speak Tagalog, the national language of the country.
+Torres endorsed Pantene shampoo in 1998-1999.

-She appeared in more than 10 movies, including Hataw Na, a film with Filipino actor and singer Gary Valenciano (who is half-Puerto Rican).
+She appeared in more than 10 films, including Hataw Na, a film with Filipino actor and singer Gary Valenciano (who is half-Puerto Rican).
 During that time, she also filmed Linda Sara (1994), a Puerto Rican film directed by Jacobo Morales in which she was paired with fellow Puerto Rican singer, Chayanne.
-She also became a staple figure on Philippine television every Sunday on the show ASAP Mania, where her dancing skills gained her the informal title "Dancing Queen."
+She also became a staple figure on Philippine television every Sunday on the show ASAP Mania, where her dancing skills gained her the informal title "Dancing Queen".

 Return to Puerto Rico

-Torres returned to Puerto Rico in 1998 and as a singer released her only album called Antifaz.
-It reached the top of Billboard charts in Latin America and the Philippines.
+Torres returned to Puerto Rico in 1998 and as a singer released her only album titled Antifaz.
+It reached the top of the Billboard charts in Latin America.
 She also starred in several theater productions on the island.
 That same year, a "Dayanara" doll was released and sold out in both Puerto Rico and the Philippines.

 On September 1, 2005, Torres debuted in an American soap opera, playing a small role in The Young and the Restless.
 The program's producers expressed an interest in future appearances.
 To date, Torres has not made any other appearances on the show.
 Torres later starred in Watch Over Me, a MyNetworkTV primetime drama.

 In 2008, Torres was included in People magazine's "Most Beautiful People" list.
 During the celebration ceremony, Torres stated she authored the self-help book Married to Me when she failed to find a book to help her with her 2003 separation from Marc Anthony in bookstores.

-Return to the Philippines
+Return to Philippines

-In 2017, Torres made a return to the country as a judge for Miss Universe 2016, along with various guest appearances on Philippine television.
+In 2017, Torres returned to the Philippines to serve as a judge for Miss Universe 2016, along with guest appearances on Philippine television.

-In February 2017, Torres was asked whether or not she would be willing to do a romantic TV series with her former boyfriend and leading man Aga Muhlach; she said she was more than willing to do so.
+In February 2017, Torres was asked if she could appear on a romantic TV series with her former boyfriend and leading man Aga Muhlach; she said she was more than willing to do so.